 Figure 2.
-24 drives
+24 drives on either 2076-124 or 2076-324

 Drive indicators

 The drives have two LED indicators each.
 They have no controls or connectors.

 The LED color is the same for both drives.
 The LEDs for the 3.5-inch drives are placed vertically above and below each other.
 The LEDs for the 2.5-inch drives are placed next to each other at the bottom.